-Alarm bells were ringing.
-Whispered news of the scandal spread from tilted head to tilted head in the faculty rooms.
-Were we ostracized, Allan and I?
-Well, not quite, but nearly.
-The ‘sordid’ news was communicated from one scandal-loving assembly to another.
-Allan P has fallen for the young woman who is doing her first year at the St. Petri lycée.
+My third life began with a bang.
+A bang that resounded through the entire school community in the city of Malmö.
+The visiting American teacher has fallen for the young woman who is doing her first year of teaching at the St. Petri lycée.
 A marriage is breaking up.
-A wife and three sons!
-A scandal like this had rarely been heard of in this moral city.
-Allan had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
+A scandal like this had rarely been heard of in this highly moral school district.
+Allyn had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
 What happened was like lightning from a clear sky.

-I spent the summer working as an English teacher in Torquay, South Devon.
+I spent the summer working as an English teacher in Torquay, South Devon, after Allayn had gone back to the U.S. to be with his sons in a summer camp, as usual.
 I had taken a year’s paid leave of absence from my school to study English in the U.S. for a higher Swedish diploma.
 I saw the English professor and I learned that two courses were obligatory, the history of the English language and American literature.
 In Göteborg, where I had to go to get my permanent visa, they asked me where I was going to study.
 Not knowing anything about universities in N.Y.
 City I boldly said New York University.
-The man just said, You know that tuition is very expensive at NYU?
+The man just said, “You know that tuition is very expensive at NYU?”
 I said I knew.
 I didn’t.

 But what a delight it was when we finally got some comfort added to the spare furnishings we started out with.